Sustainably managing our fisheries

 But if too many fish are lost, for example from fishing pressure, that group of fish may not be able to replenish its numbers.

 Figure 1: Example of changes to a population of fish in response to fishing pressure over time.

 2. How do we manage for sustainability?

-We first need to define a group of fish to manage, which must be a group of fish that breed.
+We first need to define what we mean by a population of fish – it's a group of fish that breed.

 - Princess Charlotte Bay

 - North East Coast Queensland